SudharsaneSivamany/tfimport/README.md

 # tfimport

-tfimport tool is for creating import blocks to import state of your existing infrastructure into your terraform modules or resources.
+tfimport tool is for creating import blocks to import state of your existing infrastructure into your terraform modules or resources address in tfstate.

 # Arguements
 ```bash